anhcraft/palette/README.md

 1. When opened, replace the placeholder to its default value
    - This can be done using `onRendered` event
-2. Update the chance at real-time
+2. Update the chance automatically
    - This can be done using `refreshView` event
    - So whenever the sword or the buff item is put or taken out, the chance is re-updated
    - #1 and #2 can be combined to a single method as shown in the code